Siblings sharing the load. (2021)

 Melancholic synthesis- Oil-paint on linnen canvas 120 x 120 cm (2021)

-Rampage - Oil-paint on linnen canvas 160 x 90 cm (2021)
+Absolve - Oil-paint on linnen canvas 80 x 60 cm (2021)

 The act of creating a topic for debate and expressing thoughts through art is a complex process.
 Challenging someone's interpretation can lead to a nonlinear or repetitive experience.
 Reconstructing stories from our memories opens up a space for us to understand reality through the strokes of the brush and the influence of our present time.
 A close-up view of a painting provides enough information to comprehend the variables of the language being used.
 This close-up view is crucial as it represents the most significant values in the work itself, with everything outside the canvas presenting an opportunity to reinvent storytelling.
 The absence of borders at the beginning of interpretation allows for a continuous chronological aspect to the evolution of meaning.
 This starting point is a crucial part of research in the work, as it provides context for a narrative with different endings.
 This perspective highlights the importance of storytelling and personal narration as a necessity.